garrandall/popular-music-data/tracks/making-love-roberta-flack.md

 And now I'm feeling strong enough to let you in
 And now neither one of us is breaking
-Knowing now that there's more to love...than making love And I remember you.....and making love
+Knowing now that there's more to love...than making love And I remember you...and making love

 And I remember you...
-And I remember you...oooo
+And I remember you...oo
 And I remember you
-And I remember you...ooo
+And I remember you...oo